mountain-pass/waychaser/CONTRIBUTING.md

 [ESLint](https://eslint.org/) is a pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript.

 [.eslintrc.json file](<(https://eslint.org/docs/user-guide/configuring)>) (alternatively configurations can we written in Javascript or YAML as well) is used describe the configurations required for ESLint.

-### Webpack

-[Webpack](https://webpack.js.org/) is a module bundler.
-Its main purpose is to bundle JavaScript files for usage in a browser.

-[webpack.config.js](https://webpack.js.org/configuration/) file is used to describe the configurations required for webpack.

-#### Webpack dev server

-[Webpack dev server](https://webpack.js.org/configuration/dev-server/) is used along with webpack.
-It provides a development server that provides live reloading for the client side code.
-This should be used for development only.

 ### VSCode + ESLint + Prettier